Community Partnerships

 Young Playwrights Festival

-Baltimore Center Stage (BCS) hosted its 37th Annual Young Playwrights Festival (YPF) during the 2021-2022 school year.
-Students in grades 1-12 from Maryland were invited to submit original plays based on the theme “mapping our dreams”.
-This spring, six plays were chosen to receive a professional production produced by BCS and were assigned a professional mentor to help students refine and edit their scripts before plays are presented.
+Baltimore Center Stage (BCS) hosted its 38th Annual Young Playwrights Festival (YPF) during the 2022-2023 school year.
+Students in grades 1-12 from Maryland were invited to submit original plays based on the theme “the looking glass”.